 The Zstandard compression tool is invented by Facebook Inc. The Zstandard tool was written n Java, Python, Rust, C#, and PHP language.
 This means that you can deploy the Zstandard tool on your website to compress files.

 It can compress files at the speed of 500MB per second and decompress at the ratio of 1660MB per second.
 It clearly means that the compression and decompression ratio is 2.8.
-But with additional plugins and hardware accelerations, the ration could be reached at the value of 9.9.
+But with additional plugins and hardware accelerations, the ratio could be reached at the value of 9.9.

-The Zstandard tool has an enormous number of API and plugins set to install on your Linux system.
+The Zstandard tool has an enormous number of APIs and plugins set to install on your Linux system.
 It has a very simple user interface.
 The graphical user interface of the Zstandard tool is very straightforward and easy to use.